PipeWire/wireplumber/docs/rst/daemon-logging.rst

    WIREPLUMBER_DEBUG=2

-Show all messages from the wireplumber library:
+Show all messages from the wireplumber library (including traces), but only up to informational messages from other topics:

 .. code::

-   WIREPLUMBER_DEBUG=T:wp-*
+   WIREPLUMBER_DEBUG=I,wp-*:T

-Show all messages from ``wp-registry``, libpipewire and all modules:
+Show debug messages from ``wp-registry``, libpipewire and all modules, keeping all other topics up to the *notice* level.

 .. code::

-   WIREPLUMBER_DEBUG=T:wp-registry,pw,m-*
+   WIREPLUMBER_DEBUG=2,wp-registry:4,pw.*:4,m-*:4

 Relationship with the GLib log handler & G_MESSAGES_DEBUG
 ---------------------------------------------------------